pirsch-analytics/docs/docs/api-sdks/api.md

 ### Overview

 This endpoint returns basic statistics and the number of members for given domain ID.
-The results are cached.
+The results are cached. **Filters do not apply to this endpoint!**

 `GET /api/v1/statistics/overview?id=A5kgYzK14m`